practical things to do to help your community

 When we serve others based on the blessings and giftings that God has given us we are given an opportunity to praise God and his goodness to others.
 In doing this we are bringing attention and glory to God.
 This bible verse about serving others reminds us that allowing our life to highlight the goodness and mercy of God allows us to minister to others with our actions.

-Helping others is a blessing
+Serving others is a blessing

 In all things I have shown you that by working hard in this way we must help the weak and remember the words of the Lord Jesus, how he himself said, ‘It is more blessed to give than to receive.’”